 -remoteRead.url=http://localhost:8428 \ # Prometheus HTTP API compatible datasource to restore alerts state from

 Each -rule file may contain arbitrary number of groups.
 See examples in Groups section.
+See the full list of configuration flags and their descriptions in configuration section.

 With configuration example above, vmalert will perform the following interactions: vmalert